dstroot/my-hugo-blog/content/post/how-to-kill-eleven-million-people.md

 ![Holocaust](/img/holocaust.jpg)

 _This blog was meant for technology topics, not politics.
 However, I watched what happened in Charlottesville, VA on 8/12/2017.
 I actually saw people saluting and carrying Nazi flags.
-I was shocked and worried that our president didn't immediately denounce racial hatred and bigotry.
+I was shocked that our president didn't immediately denounce racial hatred and bigotry.
 We cannot condone or allow racism, and we cannot allow our leaders to support it - especially if those leaders also **lie to us**.
-Citizens must demand truth, honesty and integrity from each other and our leaders, or suffer the consequences of our own ignorance and apathy._
+Citizens must demand truth, honesty and integrity from our leaders, or suffer the consequences of our own ignorance and apathy._

 <hr>